tohagan/firebase-typescript-koa-starter/README.md

 ```
 ## What Now?

-Core the KOA library excludes many of the common middleware APIs (like KOA Router) found in Express.
+The core KOA library excludes many of the common middleware APIs (like KOA Router) found in Express.
 This keeps the core library light and thin.
 Checkout [Awesome Koa](https://github.com/ellerbrock/awesome-koa) for a comprehensive list of Koa Examples & Tutorials, Middleware libraries and other resources!

 Happy coding!